daguilarm/belich-tables/README.md

 }
 ```

-The default blade action, includes all the logic for delete items using a modal.
+The default blade action, includes all the logic for delete items using a confirmation modal.
 But you can create your own in your custom action.

 #### Pagination